The Secret Powers of Middle Children

 Katrin Schumann, co-author of The Secret Power of Middle Children, answers some questions on her recent book:

-They are considered to be neglected, resentful, have no drive, have a negative outlook, feel like they don’t belong—in other words, that they suffer from “Middle Child Syndrome.”
+They are considered to be neglected, be resentful, have no drive, have a negative outlook, feel like they don’t belong — in other words, that they suffer from “Middle Child Syndrome.”
 A Stanford University study showed that middles are considered the most envious, least bold, and least talkative of all the birth orders.

 Although middles are neglected, both by parents and researchers, they actually benefit from this in the long run.
 They become more independent, think outside the box, feel less pressure to conform, and are more empathetic.
 This gives them great skills as employees and also makes them excellent team players and partners.